pouchdb-community/relational-pouch/README.md

 This is a synchronous method that does not return a Promise.

+You can define one-to-one, one-to-many, and many-to-many relationships using any combination of `belongsTo` and `hasMany` that you want.
+For more examples, read the [Ember guide to models](http://emberjs.com/guides/models/defining-models/), which is what inspired this.

 You need to explicitly define the singular and plural forms of your entities, because I'm not a big fan of applying magic Anglocentric defaults to everything.

-You can define one-to-one, one-to-many, and many-to-many relationships using any combination of `belongsTo` and `hasMany` that you want.
-For more examples, read the [Ember guide to models](http://emberjs.com/guides/models/defining-models/), which is waht inspired this.

 Once you call `setSchema`, your `db` will be blessed with a `rel` object, which is where you can start using the rest of this plugin's API.